doquang0310/sharing_video_be/README.md

 This project use [Nest](https://github.com/nestjs/nest) framework TypeScript.
 - The app includes socket.io to send notifications when new videos are available.
 - Using Authentication with JWT.
+- Using PostgreSQL v14 for database.
+- Using NodeJs 18.
+- Includes 3 main modules: Authentication, Videos, Users.
+Modules Videos plays the role of managing videos and notifying clients of the latest videos.
+Modules Authentication to ensure that only registered and logged in users can create videos.
+Module User to manage registered Users.

 ## Installation & Running app
 - Clone project.